Satellite Tracking: Thanks for the airmail, D27 and D36!

 Little half-brother D36 – part of DM2’s second clutch with Mom – is sticking tight to the West Fork of the Cedar River, northwest of Cedar Falls and not too far from the Big Marsh Wildlife Management Area.
 As we’ve seen so many times, he is sheltering along low rolling hills that rise maybe 100 to 200 feet above the West Fork.
 The West Fork is well-stocked with fish, the rolling hills give cover and lift, and upland farms and confined feedlot operations offer easy food alternatives if fish aren’t biting – or being bitten!

 Stay well, fly high, and please remember to write.
 We’ve got our fingers and talons crossed for both of you!
-As always, a thousand thanks to Brett Mandernack and the staff of Eagle Valley for sharing their maps, data, and knowledge with us.
+As always, a thousand thanks to Brett Mandernack and the staff of Eagle Valley for sharing their maps, data, and knowledge with us, and to Kohler Company for supporting our bald eagle tracking program.
 If you’d like to follow the travels of any of the bald eagles we’ve tracked, visit our interactive maps at https://www.raptorresource.org/learning-tools/eagle-map/.